Phonics

 Parent FAQ

-Why does my child know sounds but still not blend?
+Why can my child say sounds but not read words?

 How often should parents do phonics at home?